 Acuren provides responsive turnaround times and are able to meet the customer’s required operational schedules.
 If necessary, Acuren can provide an onsite quantitative chemical analysis via optical emission spectroscopy (OES), and our laboratories can follow-up with a chemical analysis to verify XRF findings.

 Acuren technicians can perform XRF utilizing rope-access methods to test materials in hard to reach and confined space locations.

-Positive Material Identification (PMI) by X-Ray Fluorescence (XRF) is performed in every industry sector including, off-shore, pipeline, oil & gas, structural, manufacturing, aerospace, agriculture, mining, pulp & paper, nuclear, power generation, and more.
+Positive material identification (PMI) by x-ray fluorescence (XRF) is performed in every industry sector including offshore, pipeline, oil & gas, structural, manufacturing, aerospace, agriculture, mining, pulp & paper, nuclear, power generation, and more.

-Richarson Oilseed is one of Canada’s oldest and largest fully-integrated crushing, refining, processing and packaging operations.
+Richardson Oilseed is one of Canada’s oldest and largest fully-integrated crushing, refining, processing and packaging operations.
 In the absence of timely manufacturer support for a critical equipment issue, the full time onsite Acuren Condition Monitoring Specialist was able to diagnose and provide a detailed correction path on a defective trunion bearing.

 When our large refining customer was faced with the requirement to upgrade one of their major crude storage tanks they turned to Acuren’s expertise.
 We were able to eliminate the hydrostatic test activities through the application of Fitness For Service (FFS) Methodologies as permitted by API 653.